NothingnessN/n-xade-music/README.md

 </div>

-AKN Music Player is an open-source music player application with a modern and user-friendly interface.
+NXade Music Player is an open-source music player application with a modern and user-friendly interface.
 It has been developed with a focus on privacy, without ads, and completely free.

 ## ✨ Features